Development Plan

 Sunflower Stars at Friday Harbor Laboratory, University of Washington

-Phase V should start only after Phase IV has shown that the introduced animals are surviving in the wild.
-Phase V will be an ongoing process that will continue until P. helianthoides populations have recovered and are stable.
-Phase 5 will include a monitoring program to evaluate the success of the reintroductions and to track
+Phase IV will utilize the expanded population of stars under human care and insights into the most effective reintroduction strategies gained in phase III to effectively outplant sunflower stars at scale.
+Phase IV will be an ongoing process that will continue until P. helianthoides populations have recovered and are stable.
+Phase IV will include a monitoring program to evaluate the success of the reintroductions and to track P. helianthoides populations.

 Adult sunflower star in an Alaskan rocky reef environment.
 Photo courtesy of Patrick Webster.